 Lemon Blueberry Cookies are so soft and chewy!
-This recipe is sweet, tart and tangy and bursting with blueberries.
+This recipe is sweet, tart, and tangy, and bursting with blueberries.
 They are the perfect cookie for warm weather or for when you are dreaming of warm weather.
-They are fun and unique and great for entertaining!
+They are fun and unique, and great for entertaining!

 Jump to: